samgro/curriculum2015/unitsYear2/4-soundcloudAPI/README.md

 Begin this session by completing the [Do Now](doNow.md) activity.

 ##Scope
 You have just been hired by APIs R US inc. This company relies entirely on using API for the many webapps.
-As a first project they have asked you to make a simple site that calls on the SoundCloud API to test your skills.
+As a first project they have asked you to make a simple site that calls on the Foursquare API to test your skills.
 Since this is your first project, your manager has provided you with some helpful tools to get started.

 ##Project Criteria
 Your Manager has laid out the following requirements for the project:

-* The webapp will display the Track Title, Genre and URL for songs tagged with the genre the user inputs.
+* The webapp will display the phone numbers of the best pizza places near an entered address.
 * CSS is not a necessary feature for this project

 ##Learning Objectives
 By the end of this project the employee will be able to...

-* Obtain a Client ID by registering their application with SoundCloud
+* Obtain a Client ID and Secret by registering their application with Forusquare
-* Initialize their application using SC.initialize
-* Get information from an API using SC.get
+* Make an AJAX GET request to the Foursquare API, and examine the results on the console
 * Use jQuery to append text to an HTML page

 ##References/Tools